 However, as Hector describes, if discovered at its later stages, Abdominal Aortic Aneurysm Repair may require open chest surgery which is much more involved and requires several weeks of recovery.

 So, please do not delay.
-Here at The Vein and Vascular Institute of Spring Hill we recommend regular vascular screenings so we can help you stay healthy and enjoy the best quality of life possible.
-Give us a call at (352) 505-1737 to schedule consultation with our Board Certified Vascular Surgeons to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.
+Here at The Vein and Vascular Institute of Spring Hill we recommend regular vascular consultations with your vascular surgeon to help you stay healthy and enjoy the best quality of life possible.
+Give us a call at (352) 505-1737 to schedule a consultation with one of our Board Certified Vascular Surgeons to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.